Jose Trevino Player Props: Yankees vs. Twins

 Jose Trevino At The Plate

-- Trevino has two doubles, a home run and two walks while batting .205.
+- Trevino is hitting .208 with two doubles, a home run and two walks.

-- Trevino has picked up a hit in eight games this season (61.5%), including one multi-hit game.
+- Trevino has picked up a hit in nine games this season (64.3%), including one multi-hit game.

-- He has hit a home run in one of 13 games, and in 2.2% of his plate appearances.

-- In four games this season (30.8%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (28.6%), Trevino has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in four of 13 games so far this year.
+- He has scored in four games this year (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.